MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ------------------------------ -->
 #### Operating systems

-All hosting modes are supported wherever WebView2 is supported; that is, Windows 10 and up, and certain Windows Server versions.
+All hosting modes are supported wherever WebView2 is supported; that is, Windows 10 and later, and certain Windows Server versions.
 Windows 7, 8 and 8.1 are no longer supported; Windows 7 and Windows 8 only support Windowed hosting, not Visual hosting.

 See [Windows 7 and 8](../index.md#windows-7-and-8) in _Introduction to Microsoft Edge WebView2_.